polyfy/polylith/readme.md

             :test {:extra-paths ["components/user/test"]}
 ```

-We may need to refresh our IDE, by e.g. clicking this link (or the icon we used before):<br>
+After that, we may need to refresh our IDE, by e.g. clicking this link (or the icon we used before):<br>
 <img src="images/refresh-ws.png" width="40%" alt="New local REPL">

 Now execute the `info` command:<br>